gustavofcunha/gustavofcunha/README.md

 ## 👨‍💻 About Me

 - 🎓 Undergraduate student in Information Systems at DCC/UFMG.
-- 👔 Assistant at Banco Mercantil.
+- 👔 Data Analyst @ Banco Mercantil.
 - 📧 Reach me at gustavocunha@dcc.ufmg.br.

 ## 📊 Most Used Languages